plancksecurity/foundation-planckJSONServerWrapper/README.md

 file that has user-only read permissions.

 0. There is a common (between client & server) algorithm to create the path and filename of the "server token file", for a given user name.
+   The token file and its directory MUST be owned by the user and MUST be readable and writable only by the user, nobody else.
+Client and server check for the right ownership and access rights of the token file and its directory.
+(TODO: What shall be done if that check fails?)

 1. The server creates a "server token file" containing a "server token" and the IP address and port where the server listens on.
 This file can only be read by client programs that run with the same user rights.

-2. The client creates a "client token file" containing a "client token".
-   This file can only be read by the server when it runs with the same user rights.

-3. When the client connects to the server it sends the absolute path of the client token file.
-The server checks the path (to avoid URL or path attacks), reads the file and answers with the containing "client token" to prove it runs with the same user rights to the client.

-4. The client checks the path, reads the "server token" from the file and authenticates itself to the server in each JSON RPC call with that "server token".
+2. The client checks the path, reads the "server token" from the file and authenticates itself to the server in each JSON RPC call with that "server token".